-I continue to be active in the Portland dance community through teaching and as a member of the Allegro Society, a group of practitioners who provide medical care to the Oregon Ballet Theatre dancers.
-In addition to dance, I regularly enjoy rock climbing, yoga, hiking and volunteering for a local dog rescue organization.
+I remain active in the Portland dance community through teaching and as a member of the Allegro Society, a group of practitioners who provide medical care to the Oregon Ballet Theatre dancers.
+In addition to dance, I regularly enjoy running, rock climbing, yoga, hiking and volunteering for a local dog rescue organization.

 I specialize in sports medicine for athletes - specifically runners, dancers, gymnasts, climbers, yogis and cyclists.

 Above all I enjoy helping active people achieve their goals and get back to doing what they love after injury.
 I view injury as an opportunity to learn about one's body mechanics, habits and potential muscle imbalances so you can return to your sport or activity stronger and smarter.
 I strongly believe that acupuncture can be an integral component of a successful training regimen for all athletes, from seasoned marathon runners to those just looking to start an exercise program.